Last Updated on

 How to Run a Website Page Speed Test

-There are a myriad of excellent free tools on the Internet to help you check your website page speed quickly and easily.
-Here, we’ll outline our top 5 picks, the tools used by actual, real, live web developers, digital marketers and IT professionals to check their clients’ website page speeds.
+There are a myriad of excellent free tools on the Internet to help you check your website page speed load time quickly and easily.
+Here, we’ll outline our top 5 picks, the tools used by actual, real, live web developers, digital marketers, and IT professionals to check their clients’ website page speeds.

 Top 5 Free Tools to Check Website Page Speed